Posted by Outer Banks Blue

 Eager to cast your line for prize sport fish like striped bass, red drum, trout, flounder, perch, spot, crappie, bluefish, croaker, mackerel, and sea mullet?
 Come to Jennette's Pier at picturesque Nags Head Beach.
 At 1,000 feet, it's the longest pier in the entire Outer Banks.

-Reconstructed after Hurricane Isabel (September 2003), this concrete-reinforced pier provides special indoor amenities like a kid-pleasing mini-aquarium, a 3,500-square-foot event space, and a full-service catering kitchen.
+Reconstructed after Hurricane Isabel (September 2003), the concrete-reinforced Nags Head Pier provides special indoor amenities like a kid-pleasing mini-aquarium, a 3,500-square-foot event space, and a full-service catering kitchen.

 But the real action happens outdoors, where anglers of all ability levels stake their spots along the pier to try reeling in "the big one."